NeuraiProject/neurai-rpc/neurai_methods.md

      {
        "address":                          (string, required) The destination raven address.
-                                               Each output must have a different address. x.xxx                             (number or string, required) The RVN amount or
+                                               Each output must have a different address. x.xxx                             (number or string, required) The XNA amount or
          {                                 (object) A json object of assets to send "transfer":